Skip to content ↓

 Benchmark one –A stable Careers Programme

-We have a stable careers programme backed by senior leadership.
-This is advertised to students, parents, and teachers through the school website, and this is regularly updated once every three months.
-Updates are also shared with parents, partners, employers and staff.
+We have a careers Strategy which feeds directly into a stable Careers programme that is backed by senior leadership.
+This is advertised to students, parents, teachers, Alumni and businesses through the school website, Newsletter, Bulletins and Teams pages and this is regularly updated to reflect ALL Careers activity.
+Updates are also shared with parents, partners, employers and staff via our external communications platforms including the above and Social Media.

 Benchmark 2 – Learning from Careers and Labour Market Information (LMI).